 - Autofocus mode quickly picks up on facial areas.

-- Camera has 18 different scene modes to select from.
+- The camera has 18 different scene modes to select from.

 - Relatively large and vibrant 921K display.

-- Screen is tiltable for enhanced viewing angles.
+- The screen is tiltable for enhanced viewing angles.

 Nikon Coolpix L830 Cons